digitalicagroup/slack-bot/README.md

 How does it work?
 * It installs as a PHP application on your web server (using composer).
 * Through a "Slash Commands" Slack integration, it receives requests.
-* It communicates with your redmine installation to gather (or update) data.
 * Posts the results to an "Incoming WebHooks" Slack integration in the originator's channel or private group (yeah, private group!).

 ## Current Features